tparsons-godaddy/taco-royale/docs/me/weekly/To-Do.md

 ## In Progress
-- [x] Photo Search end of life ticket - [Read through Openstack Docs](https://docs.openstack.int.gd3p.tools/) - waiting on url ownership transfer
+- [ ] Keep checking Blocked due diligence tickets to see where they're at

 ## To Do
-- [ ] Check in with Mohammed on unpointed ticket question
+- [x] Photo Search end of life ticket - [Read through Openstack Docs](https://docs.openstack.int.gd3p.tools/) - waiting on url ownership transfer
-- [ ] Keep checking Blocked due diligence tickets to see where they're at
+- [ ] Delete posts from ticket for Paxton in next sprint
 - [ ] Look into photoshoots asset api endoints
 - [ ] Need to check Photoshoot alert from Friday - reran and still created alert.
 Account showing in vNext